Tolvic/new-project-setup/library-manager.md

 To use the library manager right click the project and click manage client side libraries.
 Then update the libman.json file.

-The following is my recommended configuration.
+The following is my recommended configuration. **Check that these are the latest version for each library**
 ```json
 {
   "version": "1.0",